P&O UK (P&O Cruises)

 Shipboard dining options - Food and Drinks

-With a choice of 30 venues, many of which open from early morning until late at night, guests enjoy the widest ever selection of spots to eat and drink onboard a ship built exclusively for the British cruise market.
-The new venues join P&O Cruises favorites, such as The Glass House, Epicurean, Sindhu and Brodie's among a long list of cafes, bars, self-service choices, and restaurants.
-Not traditionally for P&O Cruises, Arvia offers exclusively "Freedom Dining" (aka "Flexible Dining") in all main restaurants.
+With a choice of 30 venues, Arvia has many food and beverage bars open from early-morning until late-night.
+The new venues join P&O UK's favorites, such as The Glass House, Epicurean, Sindhu, and Brodie's, from the long list of restaurants, cafes, bars and lounges, self-service choices.
+Not traditionally for P&O UK, Arvia offers exclusively "Freedom Dining" (aka "Flexible Dining") in all main dining rooms.
 The policy allows passengers to choose where, when and with whom they prefer to eat.

-Arvia ship offers P&O's newest "food market" dining concept.
+Arvia ship offers P&O UK's newest "food market" dining concept.
 "The Quays" piazza (Deck 8) has a great number of takeaway and self-service food bars.
-The Quays restaurants and eateries offer international food, including American diner classics, Asian street food, Mediterranean sharing platters, fish & chips, Italian gelato, plus the new "Olive Grove", "Hook Line and Vinegar", "Boardwalk Diner", "Fusion".
+The Quays restaurants and eateries offer international food, including American diner classics, Asian street food, Mediterranean sharing platters, fish & chips, Italian gelato, the new "Olive Grove", "Hook Line and Vinegar", "Boardwalk Diner", "Fusion".

 - "The Olive Grove" is an intimate restaurant serving lunch and dinner, with a menu focusing on traditional Mediterranean dishes and sharing platters.

 - "Hook Line and Vinegar" is a self-service, all-day restaurant for traditional British seafood specialties - battered fish, fish burgers, scampi, calamari, crab cakes.

 - "The Boardwalk Diner" is self-service, all-day food bar for classic American cuisine, which menu includes burgers, hot dogs, fried chicken, eggs over easy,

 - "Fusion" is a takeaway, all-day Asian food bar.